-- A WD in a prerequisite for other courses precludes the student from entering those courses until the WD has been rectified. - Course credit for courses in which a student withdraws are still reflected as credit hours attempted but not as credit hours earned. - A student may not withdraw from a course if the impact of the withdrawal results in a failure to meet satisfactory academic progress standards or will inhibit the student's ability to graduate within the maximum timeframe to completion (See Minimum Academic Requirements).. - Clinical Skills Development Sessions may be required for a student who withdraws from a clinical clerkship.
+- A copy of the course syllabus with Final Date of Withdrawal must be submitted with the request for withdrawal. - A student who fails to sit for a scheduled make-up exam is unable to withdraw from the course. - A WD in a prerequisite for other courses precludes the student from enrolling in those courses until a letter grade is earned in the withdrawn course. - A student may not withdraw from a course if the impact of the withdrawal results in a failure to meet satisfactory academic progress standards or will inhibit the student's ability to graduate within the maximum timeframe to completion (See Minimum Academic Requirements). - (ND Program only) Clinical Skills Development Sessions may be required for a student who withdraws from a clinical clerkship.